-Each of the five streams has a unique set of criteria in addition to the general requirements listed in Part 3.
+Each of the three streams has a unique set of criteria in addition to the general requirements listed in Part 3.
+Before you begin, carefully review the criteria for each stream to select the one that best fits your situation.
+Please refer to part 7 Process for more information about applying to a Skills Immigration stream.

 Eligibility for many Skills Immigration streams is based in part on the federal government's National Occupational Classification (NOC) system.
 The BC PNP uses the 2021 version of the NOC.
-To learn more about how the BC PNP uses the NOC, please visit section 1.3
+To learn more about how the BC PNP uses the NOC, please visit section 1.3.